tsobti/HacktoberFest2020/README.md

 Link to the site: https://rakshit234.github.io/HacktoberFest2020/

-Link to register on hactoberfest2020  [Hactoberfest2020](https://hacktoberfest.digitalocean.com/)
+Link to register on hacktoberfest2020  [Hacktoberfest2020](https://hacktoberfest.digitalocean.com/)

 Add Your Contribution's to this repository by doing following operations:
 - I have added the image of t-shirt in the repo, you can add it anywhere it looks good.
-- Also you can use media query to make this webpage mobile browser compatible and tablet compatible.
+- Also you can make this webpage mobile browser compatible and tablet compatible.
 - Add image in title bar of hacktoberfest logo.
 - Add Transition through CSS to make it look great.
 - Add Animation for smooth experience.